exp1007/Website-full-stack/README.md

-# Website created for the purpose of starting a social media platform, this is unmaintained and unfinished.
+# This is a base, ideal for new projects.

 Frontend: React